-The International Olympic Committee's (IOC) plans to introduce stricter guidelines for transgender athletes before the Tokyo 2020 Games have been postponed, again.
+Earlier this year, the International Olympic Committee's (IOC) planned to introduce stricter guidelines for transgender athletes before the Tokyo 2020 Games were postponed, again.

-According to the Guardian, discussions on the subject ran into the sand because the panel of scientists allocated to make a decision is struggling to reach an agreement on such a thorny issue.
+According to the Guardian, discussions on the subject ran into the sand because the panel of scientists allocated to make a decision struggled to reach an agreement on such a thorny issue.

 The aforementioned group had been expected to recommend halving the permitted testosterone levels for trans women competing in elite sport.
 However, matters have been postponed for the foreseeable due to the subject's politically charged and sensitive nature.

 Under current IOC guidelines, issued in November 2015, athletes who transition from male to female can compete in the women’s category without requiring surgery to remove their testes provided their total testosterone level in serum is kept below 10 nanomoles per litre for at least 12 months.

 Secondly, athletes must show legal recognition of their gender.

 And, thirdly, athletes must have undergone hormone therapy for an appropriate amount of time before participation, with two years being the suggested time.

 It was not until 2004 that the IOC allowed transgender athletes to participate in the Olympic Games.